rhdtownsend/gyre/doc/source/ref-guide/input-files/scan-params.rst

 :nml_n:`tag_list` (default :nml_v:`''`, which matches all)
    Comma-separated list of :nml_g:`mode` tags to match

+An input file can contain one or more :nml_g:`scan` namelist group;
+the points defined by each (tag-matching) group are merged together to build the frequency grid.
 See the :ref:`freq-grids` section for further details.

 .. rubric:: Footnotes